 HIgh-grade Romance?
 It's cool to collect "rare" books, but you start buying BA romance titles, and you might as well put on a dress.
 Come on guys, at least invest in something you might want to read someday.....................Oh.

-they have some of the most ridiculous cover titles ever
+I've never read any of them but they have some of the most ridiculous cover titles ever.
+That's why I like Night Nurse too.
+Great covers.

 I think Bronze common issues and Bronze DCs in general have room to move.
 Those regarded as keys on the otherhand are already tapped out in my opinion.
 There just too many copies out in the market and are no comparison to SA for availability in high grade.